 Buy a ready-made cat tree (often called a "kitty condo"), or make your own.
-A cat tree may stretch from floor to ceiling or be shorter.
+A cat tree can be short, or may stretch from floor to ceiling.
 It provides great climbing opportunities and, in multi-cat households, creates more play and rest areas by taking advantage of vertical space.
 If you can, locate the cat tree next to a window so your cat can watch the action outdoors.

 Play with your cat each day.
-Try different types of toys that allow your cat to stalk, chase, pounce, and kick.
+Try different types of toys that allow your cat to stalk, chase, pounce and kick.
 When you've tired out your cat, store toys that could harm him (such as toys with strings attached) out of reach.
-When you can't be there to supervise, leave out "toys" such as paper bags, with the handles removed, or cardboard boxes.
+When you can't be there to supervise, leave out "toys" such as paper bags (with the handles removed) or cardboard boxes.
 Be sure to switch the toys from time to time so that they seem "new" and more interesting to your cat.

 Bring the outdoors in